TorbenRahbekKoch/LogBridge/Readme.md

 You can easily log an exception:

-´Log.Exception(exception);´
+`Log.Exception(exception);`

-There are some overloads which have a parameter called ´firstMessageParameter´.
+There are some overloads which have a parameter called `firstMessageParameter`.
 This parameter is only there to help with overload resolution and should, usage-wise, be considered the same method as the one without this parameter.
+Perhaps C# will render this unnecessary.

 Extended Properties